PeterWaIIace/Back-to-Basics-C-edition/README.md

 # Back-to-Basics-C-edition
-Back to Basics C edition
+Back to Basics C edition.
+Written in TXT files to avoid using autosuggestions and completion.

 # How to run: